dfritschy/cjw-summercamp-slides/scripts/md/slides.md

 First Approach (proven in production)

-* Use different `ezpublish` directories to host the different sites
+* Use different `ezpublish` app directories to host the different sites

 Second approach (under development)